UTSA17T/UiPath/_posts/2013-06-04-BrowserExtensions.markdown

 Copy this text content into the Clipboard and save it into a file named *"Install_UiPath_for_Firefox.REG"* (or any other suggestive name that you like) using a text editor, such as Notepad.
 Notice the blank line between *"Windows Registry Editor Version 5.00"* and the text that follows, it is important.
 Then, open it in Windows Explorer via double click or the *<Enter>* key and restart Firefox (if opened).
 This will merge the registry values contained by the file into the Windows Registry, thus enabling the UiPath extension in Firefox.

+This registry content can also be used in your setup package for deploying the UiPath Firefox extension on the target machine.

 That's it, we hope that UiPath is working now in Chrome and Firefox and that you are enjoying all the features in our product!